Quantum Mechanics in Terms of Realism

+So far we have only considered the wave aspect, which does not present any genuine quantum feature.
+The quantum features come in with the particle aspect.
+This aspect will now be discussed -- and eliminated.

+To see why the Copenhagen interpretation holds the concept of classical particles let us return to Fig.~1 in Sec.
+1.3, and let us observe the detecting screen behind the wall with the two slits in it.
+What is observed is that the interference picture $I_{12}$ is built up gradually as time proceeds.
+It is made of a distribution of pointlike spots whose spatial density finally exhibits the interference picture.
+This is impressively shown in Fig.~2, from an experiment corresponding to the two-slit experiment, done with electrons \cite{Tonomura}.
+Moreover, from other experiments (some cited in \cite{Jab14}, \cite{Jab17}) one knows that a one-particle wavepacket never produces more than one spot at a time.

+These observations are indeed suggestive of being produced by point-particles.
+Now, since the double-slit interferences make it impossible for the particle to have a (sharp) position at all times, that position is ascribed to them only at the moment of measurement.
+Thus, ``position'' is no longer a permanent objective property of a particle but an ``observable'', which comes into existence only in the act of observation.
+If there is no observation, a position must not be ascribed to the particle.
+As with position, other quantities like the components of momentum and angular momentum must not be ascribed to the particle, except at the moment of the respective measurement.
+All these quantities are mere ``observables''.
+Thus, the Copenhagen interpretation has both a wave and a particle inside the wave.
+This is the pernicious wave-particle duality.

+We do away with that duality.
+There are no classical point-particles in the microworld.
+Here we replace the concept of a classical point-particle by the concept of a quantum wavepacket.
+A quantum wavepacket suffers a reduction or collapse, and thereby it can contract to a pointlike extension in space (more on this below).
+Those effects that formerly were ascribed to the action of a classical point-particle, now are ascribed to the collapse of the quantum wavepacket.
+And when we speak of a particle in our theory we always mean a one-quantum wavepacket.

+Notice that the spots in the detection screen are not points but have some extension.
+A spot is the result of a cascade of processes which is initiated by the ionization of an atom in the detecting screen by the incoming wavepacket.
+The localization is thus limited in practice by the extension of the black spot and in principle by the extension of the initiating atom or of the smallest wavepacket in the screen with which the incoming packet interacts.

-3) The third postulate introduces a strong assumption regarding the form of the wavepacket after the measurement.
-It has been worked out very clearly by von Neumann$^{(132)}$ and is therefore often called von Neumann's axiom.
-It assumes that immediately after the measurement the wavepacket is a super position of eigenfunctions of the respective operator which belong to the interval of eigenvalues specified by the measurement.$^{(133)}$ This statement covers the case of continuous as well as discrete eigenvalues.
-In the case of continuous eigenvalues the measurement interval can be identified with the above interval $d^{3}${\it x}.
-In the extreme case of a discrete spectrum, a non degenerate eigenvalue and a sufficient measurement accuracy, the wavepacket immediately after the measurement will be a completely specified eigen function of the respective operator.
+The concept of reduction in quantum mechanics was first mentioned shortly by Heisenberg \cite[p.
+186]{Hei} and was worked out very clearly by von Neumann \cite{Neu}.
+It is therefore often called von Neumann's axiom.
+It assumes that immediately after the measurement the wavepacket is a superposition of eigenfunctions of the respective operator which belong to the interval of eigenvalues specified by the measurement apparatus \cite[p.
+298]{Mes}, \cite[p.
+221]{Coh}.
+This covers the case of continuous as well as discrete eigenvalues.
+In the special case of a discrete spectrum, a non-degenerate eigenvalue and sufficient measurement accuracy, the wavepacket immediately after the measurement will be a completely specified eigenfunction of the chosen observable.